-Non-management directors are subject to stock ownership guidelines.
+Non-management directors are subject to stock ownership requirements.
 To further align directors' and shareowners' economic interests, our Guidelines on Corporate Governance provide that non-management directors are required to own, within five years after joining the Board, shares of our common stock (including restricted stock units) equal in value to five times the portion of the annual retainer that is payable in cash.
 All directors, except Messrs.
-Kalmanson and Keane, who have been directors since February 2011, meet the guidelines as of September 30, 2012.
+Holloman and Kingsley, who became directors in April 2013, met the requirements as of September 30, 2013.

-Changes to Directors Compensation for Fiscal 2013
+Changes to Director Compensation for Fiscal 2014